Today on the Rock & Roll is a State of Mind blog we celebrate April Fool's Day!

 Marceau, whose Silence For The Lamb Kebobs blog has been around since 1999, posts recipes that are not longer than 2 lines of text!
 This minimalist approach has held him in good stead as his list of readers has grown with each passing year.
 Most recent blog post: "..........................!!!"

-In a recent article in USA Today, Pinky Lee's Here Comes The Frankfurter Wagon one of the most popular online food blogs.
+In a recent article in USA Today, Pinky Lee's Here Comes The Frankfurter Wagon was praised for being one of the most popular online food blogs.
 The blog details Pinky's exasperating day-to-day life as a caterer to Hollywood stars in Beverly Hills, California.
 As each blog post unfolds, Pinky prepares a lavish buffet only to have his well-to-do customers call and cancel the catering order at the last minute, leaving Pinkey to declare, "Oooooh!
 That makes me so mad!"
 Some of Pinky's recent blog posts include Dinner For Forty Movie Extras, The Ellie Mae Clampett Bridal Shower, How To Eat Tuna Salad With Brad Pitt While Sky Diving Over The Mojave Desert and Cooking On Set: Macaroni & Cheese For Marvel Comics Super Heroes.